 - Install fish passes on or remove structures that block fish access.

 - Install culverts properly with their bottoms below the natural stream bed level.

-- Fence and plant riparian margins, especially in lowland areas (find out about the Clean Streams project).
+- Fence and plant riparian margins, especially in lowland areas.

 - Avoid excessive drainage, stopbanking and unnecessary dams.